smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-foundation.md

 ### SDLViewController

-The base class provides empty overridable methods in order to load a view or being notified when a view did load or if will/did appear/disappear.
+The base class provides empty overridable methods in order to load a view or to be notified when a view did load or if it will/did appear/disappear.

 ```objc
 @interface SDLViewController